Oluwatobi-Mustapha/identrail/SECURITY.md

 - https://github.com/Oluwatobi-Mustapha/identrail/security/advisories/new
 - security@identrail.com

-If you cannot use that channel, contact the maintainer directly via linkeldn:
+If you cannot use that channel, contact the maintainer directly via LinkedIn:
 - www.linkedin.com/in/oluwatobimustapha

 Please include: